Making the Most of Masters (MMM): Legacy Project: Dundee University

 Professor Mackenna commented that it had:

 “been a delight to partner with The McManus on this MMM project.
 Lise Olsen and Stuart McAdam have produced significant bodies of work through a consistent and high level of guidance and mentoring provided by the McManus staff, in particular the Creative Learning Team.
 I highly recommend initiating a MMM project!”

-The process of organising this placement and its outcome will also form the basis of an institutional staff development event in 2017 organised by the University’s Academic Skills Centre (formerly known as the Centre for the enhancement of Academic Skills, Teaching, Learning & Employability (CASTLE)).
+The process of organising this placement and its outcome formed the basis of a staff development event on Friday 16 February 2018 at 12pm to 2.pm in the Strawberry Bank Ideas Lab, Main Library, organised by the University’s Academic Skills Centre (formerly known as the Centre for the enhancement of Academic Skills, Teaching, Learning & Employability (CASTLE)).

 One of the students, Stuart McAdam, commented recently that: